 Bottom Line – What I like About Prosper

 As a borrower, I have no concerns what-so-ever.
 If you need money and can get it cheaper from Prosper there is no reason why you wouldn’t do so.
-For investors, I might tread with caution.
-I don’t have any real concerns about the integrity of the people who run the company.
-I was very impressed with this.
-I have just two worries.

 *Before investing with Prosper, be sure to read their prospectus.

 ** Disclaimer Please be advised that I am an affiliate of Prosper and will make money if you open an account with them.
 That means Prosper pays me when people borrow or invest using their system who came from my site.